 You should start attending events and applying for insight days as soon as possible if you’re serious about launching a career in investment banking – deadlines usually fall in January or February.
 Investment banking is a popular career option and recruitment rounds are extremely competitive.
 You will be up against lots of bright, motivated and proactive applicants, and you will probably find yourself playing catch-up in your penultimate and final years if you don’t take advantage of the opportunities available to you now.

 Some first years who do insight days or weeks are offered a summer internship by the same bank in their penultimate year.
 Similarly, those that secure internships are likely to be offered a job by the same employer.
 If you don’t go through this pipeline you may have to compete for a diminished number of jobs when you graduate – once banks have offered positions to their former interns there won’t be as many vacancies left.
-Insight days and weeks are the first stage in this process – read our article the investment banking work experience pipeline for more detailed information.
+Insight days and weeks are the first stage in this process – read our article about the investment banking work experience pipeline for more detailed information.